Intentional Development at Banner

 Mindfulness

-When we are mindful, we are able to focus on our present moment without judgement.
-The practice of mindfulness allows us to acknowledge and accept our feelings, thoughts and body in a calm manner.
+When we are mindful, we are able to focus on our present moment without judgment.
+The practice of mindfulness allows us to acknowledge and accept our feelings, thoughts, and body in a calm manner.

 With an onslaught of children experiencing anxiety and the multitude of digital distractions facing our children, it can be difficult to focus on what is important.
 Despite all this, the Greater Good Science Center at UC Berkeley suggests that mindfulness can have a multitude of positive impacts on children (and adults).